Cost of Pre-Employment Screening in the U.S.

 Benefit Analysis

-There are several background checks benefits, making them worth the cost to most organizations:
+There are several background check benefits, making them worth the cost to most organizations:

 Is it worth it?
 Check box with yes/no